Want to read a true spooky story?

 My first encounter with the strange “goings on” there occurred several years ago.
-But there are many other tales to be told as well.
 I spoke with Ron Lewis, one of the owners, about strange events that have happened in this plantation home during renovation.
 They had several strange and eery stories.

 Ron Lewis, along with historian Bryan Avery, were repairing the spindles on the front porch one day.
 Suddenly one of the spindles on the other end of the porch flew out into the yard as if someone had kicked it.
 They looked at each other and asked, “Did you see that?”

 On another warm, windless day, an electrician was installing smoke alarms.
 Suddenly the front door flew open and a disembodied voice yelled, “Yoo-hoo!” — just as was once done in the South when a neighbor dropped by for a visit.
 There was no one there.
 The electrician left and would not come back.
 Another electrician was sent in his place.

 Ron has tales of standing downstairs on a wintry day, working in front of the fireplace with an insulation professional, and hearing heavy, booted footsteps just over their heads on the floor above when no one else was in the house.